 Rutsch concluded that north of Canal Street there were few topographic features that would have been conducive for prehistoric settlement.
-Between West 24th and West 40th Streets, no potential sites were identified outboard of the bulkhead wall either (Rutsch et al. 1983:65-66).
+Between West 40th and West 44th Streets, no potential sites were identified outboard of the bulkhead wall either (Rutsch et al. 1983:65-66).
+Weiss's research found similar circumstances for the area between West 44th and West 46th Streets (Weiss 1989:Paleo-Shoreline Map).